wp-plugins/buddypress-friends-on-line/readme.txt

 Tested up to: WP 3.3.1 and BuddyPress 1.5.5
 Stable tag: 0.4.1

-Plugin will display on your Friends page a new tab called Online with a list of currently online friends.
+Plugin will display on your Friends page a new tab called Online with a list of currently online friends. <a href="http://wp-bp.com">Powered by WP-BP</a>

 == Description ==